TICKS AT THE BEACH

 • Anaplasmosis

-• Theileria (in cattle)
+• Theileria (in animals)

 Children and Pets Are at Higher Risk

-Prevention Now Applies to the Ticks at the Beach
+Prevention Now Includes the Beach

-Before You Go:
+Before You Go

 • Treat shoes and gear with permethrin

-After You Return:
+After You Return

 • Shower within 2 hours

-• Check pets thoroughly
+• Check pets carefully

-If You Find a Tick:
+If You Find a Tick

 • Remove with fine-tipped tweezers